wvlet/airframe/README.md

   .bind[HeavyOBject].toSingleton
 ````

-We can create a object needed with `build` keyword.
+We can create an object from a design by using `build`:

 ```
 design.build[FortunePrinterMixin]